 Ellen Hanak is the director of the PPIC Water Policy Center at the Public Policy Institute of California.
 She spoke to AZoCleanTech about the ongoing California drought, and its lessons for a changing climate.

 Recently, it was exposed that Volkswagen had programmed their engines to 'cheat' emissions tests to appear less polluting than they truly are.
-However, research conducted at the University of Manchester shows that Volkswagen are not the only problem and emissions testing needs to be stricter across the board.
-AZoM spoke to Dr. Rami Alfarra, from the Centre of Atmospheric Science, about his research into diesel emissions and the myriad of secondary pollutants formed by them.
+However, research conducted at the University of Manchester shows it's not just Volkswagen that are the problem.

 Professor Max Shtein from the University of Michigan speaks to AZoCleantech about a new design for sun tracking solar cells based on the Japanese art of kirigami.